EndPointCorp/end-point-blog/2015/01/28/getting-realtime-output-using-python.html.md

 ### The Problem

 When I launch a long running unix process within a python script, it waits until the process is finished, and only then do I get the complete output of my program.
-This is annoying if I'm running a process that takes a while to finish.
+This is annoying if I’m running a process that takes a while to finish.
 And I want to capture the output and display it in the nice manner with clear formatting.

 ### Using the subprocess and shlex library